 - Announcements detailing official changes to the Regulations

 - The Guide to Canada’s Energy Efficiency Regulations

 - Importer’s Corner for dealers bringing products into Canada

 - EnerGuide labelling instructions and labelling scales for appliances and room air conditioners

 - EnerGuide Rating and voluntary labelling for heating, ventilating and air conditioning equipment

-- About ENERGY STAR in Canada for an overview
+- An overview - About ENERGY STAR Canada

-- ENERGY STAR News/Nouvelles: Read the latest edition of our quarterly newsletter.
+- ENERGY STAR for Products–Participant News: Read the latest edition of our quarterly newsletter.